-Course videos can be found in the Canvas course under each test material TABs.
-The videos are from the old edition book, but the topics are the same.
+Course videos can be found in the Canvas course under each test material tab.
 If you miss a class, it is strongly encouraged that you watch these useful videos along with keeping up with any assignments for that section.

 e.
 Accessibility Statement